Tuesday, April 9, 2024

 Director: Takao Okawara

 This was the final film of the Heisei Era and it is one of the best.
-It also ups the stakes by revealing that Godzilla's heart, which acts as a nuclear reactor, is on the verge of a meltdown and if not stopped with result in the complete destruction of Earth.
+It also ups the stakes by revealing that Godzilla's heart, which acts as a nuclear reactor, is on the verge of a meltdown and if not stopped will result in the complete destruction of Earth.
 If that isn't bad enough, a new monster, Destoroyah, has emerged to terrorize Japan.
 In a nice call back to the original film: it turns out that Destoroyah is a product of Dr. Serizawa's Oxygen Destroyer.
 This also allows for a welcomed cameo by Momoko Kochi, the star of the original movie, who reprises her role of Emiko Yamane.

 9. Mothra vs. Godzilla (1964)